 Eucalyptus are easy, fast-growing plants, and they like well-drained, consistently moist soils.
 If you are planting one as a tree, be aware these are water-hungry plants.
 In a container, use any general purpose potting media, and make sure to plant them in a large pot.
 Eucalyptus are fast growers, and their roots can quickly fill a small container.

-As far as exposure, eucalyptus need full sun, which helps plants grow sturdy and promotes better branching, brighter silver foliage, and higher oil content.
-If you are trying eucalyptus as a houseplant, or overwintering one, give it as much sun as possible in the home—usually a bright southern exposure will work best.
+As far as exposure, eucalyptus needs full sun, which helps plants grow sturdy and promotes better branching, brighter silver foliage, and higher oil content.
+If you are trying eucalyptus as a houseplant, or overwintering one, give it as much sun as possible in the home.
+Usually a bright southern exposure will work best.

 If you are planting eucalyptus in an area where they are hardy, the plant can become invasive.
 Studies show that eucalyptus trees may exhibit allelopathic affects on some species of plants, which is when a plant releases a toxin into the soil so that competing plants cannot grow.
-Black walnut is known for its ability to do this.
-There is still some uncertainty as to the level of allelopathic that eucalyptus trees are, but the speculation is something to consider when planting.
+There is still some uncertainty as to the level of allelopathy that eucalyptus trees have, but it's still something to consider when planting.

 Many species of eucalyptus have different-shaped leaves, depending on the maturity of the plant.
-Leaves may begin as round and coin shaped, then as the plants age, become long, lance-shaped leaves.
+Leaves may begin as round and coin-shape, then as the plants age, become long, lance-shape leaves.
 Don't be alarmed if you plant seeds and they aren't quite what you expect.
 The trees may just need to grow into their proper shape.

 More Varieties for Eucalyptus